SarahBourgeois/luhn_credit_card_verificator/README.md

-# LuhnCreditCardVerificator
+# :credit_card: LuhnCreditCardVerificator :credit_card:

 Verify the validity of a credit card thanks to the the most reliable Luhn algorithm !!

 As the name of the package assumes, the verification is based on the Luhn algorithm.
-It allows you to check easier if numbers of a credit card are valid or not.
+It allows you to :
+- check easier if numbers of a credit card are valid or not.
+- get the issuing bank
+- or the both

 ## Installation